Revisiting and Advancing Fast Adversarial Training Through The Lens of Bi-Level Optimization: Abstract

 \section{Abstract}

 Adversarial training ({\AT}) is a widely recognized defense mechanism to gain the robustness of deep neural networks against adversarial attacks.
 It is built on min-max optimization (MMO), where the minimizer (\emph{i.e.}, defender) seeks a robust model to minimize the worst-case training loss in the presence of adversarial examples crafted by the maximizer (\emph{i.e.}, attacker).
 However, the conventional MMO method makes {\AT} hard to scale.
 Thus, \textit{{\FAT}} \cite{Wong2020Fast} and other recent algorithms attempt to simplify MMO by replacing its maximization step with the single gradient sign-based attack generation step.
 Although easy to implement, {\FAT} lacks theoretical guarantees, and its empirical performance is unsatisfactory due to the issue of robust catastrophic overfitting when training with strong adversaries.
 In this paper, we advance {\FAT} from the fresh perspective of bi-level optimization (BLO).
 We first show that the commonly-used {\FAT} is equivalent to using a stochastic gradient algorithm to solve a linearized BLO problem involving a sign operation.
 However, the discrete nature of the sign operation makes it difficult to understand the algorithm performance.
 Inspired by BLO, we design and analyze a new set of robust training algorithms termed \textbf{Fast} \textbf{B}i-level \textbf{{\AT}} (\FBAT), which effectively defends sign-based projected gradient descent (PGD) attacks without using any gradient sign method or explicit robust regularization.
-In practice, we show that our method yields substantial robustness improvements over multiple baselines across multiple models and datasets.
-All code for reproducing the experiments in this paper is at \url{https://github.com/NormalUhr/Fast_BAT}.
+In practice, we show our method yields substantial robustness improvements over baselines across multiple models and datasets. \RV{Codes are available at \url{https://github.com/OPTML-Group/Fast-BAT}.}